 In highly liquid markets, spreads are tighter, creating a lower cost.
-You can learn more about spreads here on Wikipedia.
+You can learn more about spreads here: What is an exchange spread?

 Liquidity is created by the number of buyers and sellers in the market.
 Higher spreads are a result of low numbers of buyers and sellers.
-Today, market pairs Bitcoin / Ethereum are more liquid and have a lower spread than less popular market pairs.
+Top market pairs are often more liquid and have a lower spread than less popular market pairs.

 Exodus is proud to have 100% transparency on all exchanges.
-Exodus is also one of the few wallets offering exchanges that lists approximate asset values in local currency alongside the market pairs to give users an easy way to assess costs vs. manually calculating the final costs.
+Exodus is also one of the few wallets that list approximate asset values in local currency alongside the market pairs to give users an easy way to assess costs.

 Exodus uses these funds to manage and maintain the Exodus wallet as well as add new features.